vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 398 commits since the previous release, including 183 fixes.
+More than 405 commits since the previous release, including 186 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Thu Dec 16 02:07:29 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Dec 17 02:11:45 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER